animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode focuses on integrating the Spring Framework’s powerful, non-invasive programming model and concepts with Apache Geode to simplify configuration and development of Java applications when using Apache Geode as you data management solution.
+Spring Data for GemFire focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with Apache Geode to simplify configuration and development of Java applications when using Apache Geode as you data management solution.